TheAnn/HugoMyTheme-test/content/writings/post1.md

 ---
-title: "Towards a critical data practice"
+title: "Towards a critical data practice, episode 1"
 date: 2022-02-20T11:18:31+01:00
 draft: false
 description: ""
 Summary:
 ---

-## Episode 1 ##

 Whether we are aware of this phenomenon or not, we are all data collectors.
-Our brains are carefully (and sometimes seemingly randomly) collecting and storing informations, ranging from personal experiences to learnt facts and knowledge.
+Our brains are carefully (and sometimes [seemingly randomly](https://www.sciencedirect.com/science/article/abs/pii/S0010028503001154?via%3Dihub)) collecting and storing informations, ranging from personal experiences to learnt facts and knowledge.
 I believe **prioritising asking the right questions and listening actively, promotes a culture of learning**, furthermore allowing us to have a direct influence on our assembled data.

 I dedicate my first article to the first part of the data visualisation process - **know the questions you want to answer**.
 Because a good question, such as a good data viz, is a conversation starter, and - let’s hope - a catalyst for change.